-During term time, the DSL or the DDSL is always available during school hours for staff to discuss and safeguarding concerns.
+During term time, the DSL and/or a DDSL is always available during school hours for staff to discuss any safeguarding concerns.

 The voice of the child is central to our safeguarding practice and pupils are encouraged to express and have their views given due weight in all matters affecting them.

-13. Reporting and Recording concerns
+13. Record Keeping, Reporting and Information Sharing